Quantcast

 Helena Bonham Carter has called abuse of JK Rowling “horrendous.”
 (Eamonn M. McCormack/Getty Images)

-Helena Bonham Carter hasn’t explicitly expressed a view on the trans community, but the actor has publicly condemned those who have criticised Rowling.
+Helena Bonham Carter hasn’t explicitly expressed a view on the trans community, but has condemned those who have criticised Rowling.

-The star of The Crown and Russell T Davies’ Nolly remained publicly silent on the controversy until November 2022, when she told The Times she believed the reaction to Rowling’s comments was a “load of b*****ks” and “horrendous”.
+The star of The Crown and Russell T Davies’ Nolly remained silent until November 2022, when she told The Times she believed the reaction to Rowling’s comments was a “load of b*****ks [and] horrendous”.

-Seemingly referring to Rowling’s position as a domestic abuse and sexual assault survivor – something the author touched upon in her June 2020 essay – Bonham Carter added: “She’s allowed her opinion, particularly is she’s suffered abuse.”
+Seemingly referring to Rowling’s position as a domestic abuse and sexual assault survivor – something the author touched upon in her essay – Bonham Carter added: “She’s allowed her opinion, particularly if she’s suffered abuse.”

-Bonham Carter went on to say Rowling wasn’t expressing a view “aggressively, she’s just saying something out of her own experience” and that everybody “forms their opinions from that trauma”, which “you have to respect”.
+Rowling wasn’t expressing a view “aggressively,” the star continued, “she’s just saying something out of her own experience… [everybody] forms their opinions from that trauma, [which] “you have to respect”.

 Ralph Fiennes – Lord Voldemort